Splyse/NeoLink/README.md

     - Clone github.com/cityofzion/neolink/
     - Follow the instructions there to install and build
     - Login with encrypted WIF (wallet needs a balance of TestNet gas)
 - Login to iot.splyse.tech
     - user: neo@splyse.tech
     - pass: neo
 - Locate test contract in the list of Devices
 - Enter a color code hex value in the form of 00ff00 into the input field
 - Click pay
-- If you are logged into your NeoLink wallet, it will ask you to authorize the transaction.
+- If you are logged into your NeoLink wallet it will ask you to authorize the transaction.
 - Open NeoLink and click the 'yes' button to authorize the transaction.